 Not only are e-bikes great for levelling the playing field, they are also perfect for helping less able riders enjoy the sport, and who wouldn’t want to see more people mountain biking?
 We’ve seen and heard of a number of riders that, when not in the fullness of their health, have managed to grab an e-bike and still head out with their mates unhindered, it does great things not just for the body but the mind and soul too.

-Yes, they are a little cumbersome and heavy and yes, they can cost an absolute bomb, but we for one are pretty excited to see the developments within the e-bike category.
-There are already a good number of bikes that half-decent geometry and handling suited to all types of trail and enduro riding, take this Mondraker e-Crafty, pictured above for example.
-This is a test bike of ours so we'll rack up a few miles on it and let you know the score.
+Yes, they can be a little cumbersome in places and yes, they can cost an absolute bomb, but we for one are pretty excited to see the developments within the e-bike category.
+There are already a good number of bikes that half-decent geometry and handling suited to all types of trail and enduro riding, take this Mondraker e-Crafty, pictured above for example, we've reviewed that bike here.

 4. Bum bags